On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Setting

-The surrogate posteriors are built by introducing a surrogate prior, and surrogate forward and observation maps $\F_n: L^2(\gamma_n) \to L^2(\gamma_n)$ and $\O_n: L^2(\gamma_n) \to \R^p$ for $\F$ and $\O.$ The same noise-model and data as in the continuum case will be used.
+The graph-posteriors are built by introducing a graph-based prior, and graph-based forward and observation maps $\F_n: L^2(\gamma_n) \to L^2(\gamma_n)$ and $\O_n: L^2(\gamma_n) \to \R^p$.
+The same noise-model and data as in the continuum case will be used.
 We start by introducing a graph structure in the point cloud.
-Surrogate priors and forward maps are defined via a graph-Laplacian that summarizes the geometric information available in the point cloud $\M_n.$
+Graph-based priors and forward maps are defined via a graph-Laplacian that summarizes the geometric information available in the point cloud $\M_n.$